isomerpages/nlb-discovereads/_events/STEAM Lab 2022.md

 #### About the Event

 Explore Science, Sustainability, the Digital world, and more in this two-day learning and tinkering carnival for children and teens.

+Happening on 10 and 11 September 2022, S.T.E.A.M.
+Lab offers various interactive booths and exciting programmes held onsite at Jurong Regional Library.
+Pick up a Lab Chart and participate in booth activities on the day to earn stickers for your Lab Chart.
+Borrow 4 books, present your loan receipt together with your completed Lab Chart at the redemption counter, and redeem cool tokens (while stocks last)!

+S.T.E.A.M. programmes will also be held from 3-9 September, the week leading up to the event.

+Look forward to interesting experiments, discover answers to any burning questions you have, and prepare to immerse yourself in all things S.T.E.A.M. during the carnival period!

+**10 – 11 Sep 2022 (Saturday and Sunday) <br>
+11am – 5pm <br>
+Jurong Regional Library, Basement 1 <br>
+#PublicLibrarySG <br>
+#steamlab2022**

+#### How To Participate